MCQ on Fungi and Fungal Infection (Medical Mycololgy)

 d) Can cause superficial and systemic diseases

-3) Which of the following dimorphic fungi is a medically important human pathogen that can cause severe respiratory infections?
+3) Which of the following dimorphic fungus is a medically important human pathogen that can cause severe respiratory infections?

 a) Cryptococcus neoformans